Our mission is to provide exceptional health services to support every student’s academic success.

 For detailed Health Services information, please consult the school handbooks.

 - Been exposed to a communicable disease such as a strep throat infection, chickenpox, or conjunctivitis

 - A life-threatening or new allergy

 - A serious injury requiring hospitalization, or a diagnosed head concussion

-- An injury requiring casting, sutures, a splint, or mobility assistance of crutches or wheelchair
+- An injury requiring casting, sutures, a splint, or mobility assistance of crutches or a wheelchair

 - Vision or hearing difficulties

 The school nurse will work with a student’s physician, parent, and other school personnel to meet individual health needs during school so the child may benefit from their educational program.
 A child must provide a note from the doctor for activity restriction due to an injury or illness.

 - Updating the phone numbers on your child’s school record so the nurse can always reach you